shivamprasad1001/InnovateAI/README.md

 InnovateAI builds tailored AI-powered tools that automate and optimize workflows for small businesses and creators — including smart chatbots, lead capture systems, assistants, and productivity automation tools.

 To explore our tools or get in touch for a solution, visit the site or contact Shivam directly.
 ---

-License

-This website source code is under the MIT License unless otherwise specified.

----

 Author